TruReleaf MD is Coming Soon to Georgia! Learn More

 Remember, the specific benefits can vary depending on individual circumstances and state regulations.
 It’s advisable to consult with a qualified medical professional to determine if obtaining a Georgia Medical Marijuana Card is the right choice for you.

-For your initial appointment, TruReleaf MD physicians kindly request that you bring any pertinent medical records to the clinic.
+For your initial appointment, TruReleaf MD physicians kindly request that you provide any relevant medical records prior to your appointment.
 Additionally, please ensure you have a valid Georgia driver’s license or other documentation that confirms your residency.

 Upon your arrival at the clinic for your appointment, your low-THC medical marijuana card won’t be required.
 Prior to receiving your patient ID number, a medical cannabis provider such as TruReleaf MD must assess your eligibility and conduct an evaluation to ensure you meet the requirements for applying for a medical marijuana card from the state’s GA Access to Medical Cannabis Commission.
 Begin by taking our preliminary qualification survey; simply click here.